Privacy Notice

 How is my data kept safe and secure?

-All the data we process and hold is kept safely and securely within IT systems hosted in the UK and approved by Suffolk County Council.
+All the data we process and hold is kept safely and securely within IT systems either hosted or approved by Suffolk County Council

 We do not disclose any data to a third party who is not identified on our data sharing agreement with the Feel Good Suffolk partners.
 Any data requests received from a third party will only receive anonymised and aggregated data to a level that complies with the Office of National Statistics Disclosure Guidance or, we are required to do so for legal reasons.